rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 ### Document the attack

-When you're notified that a system under your control might be compromised, ensure that you obtain as much information as possible from the reporter, including:
+When you're notified that a system under your control might be compromised, ensure that you obtain as much information as possible from the reporter, including the following items:

 - How the initial problem was found
 - The estimated time that the compromise occurred